About

 Experience

-I'm currently Product Lead at Dapper (Jun 2025–present), where I lead the product direction for compliance infrastructure serving regulated industries.
+I'm currently Product Lead at Dapper (Jun 2025–present), where I lead the product direction for data infrastructure that helps organizations in emerging markets navigate laws and regulations.

 I worked as a Project Data Analyst at the Ministry of ICT Colombia (2023).
 That was my first real window into the public sector — into how technology policy is partially shaped from institutions like these, and how much more it could be.